hwipl/blog/drafts/tc-bpf_from_c/README.md

 1. Load BPF program
 2. Add qdisc on network interface
-3. Add tc filter with BPF program on network interface
+3. Add TC filter with BPF program on network interface

 You can detach BPF programs from a network interface with the following step: